 Life as a scientist means handling rejection sometimes – negative CV coming soon!

-Incoming Stanley Elmore Research Fellow, Sidney Sussex College
+Stanley Elmore Research Fellow in Biological Sciences, Sidney Sussex College (Sept 2020-2025)

 Division of Infectious Diseases, Department of Medicine, University of Cambridge

-Only recipient of prestigious stipendiary research fellowship, awarded in competition across the biological sciences on the basis of track record and research plans (>£80k).
-Run independent research projects focussed on the genetic and molecular basis of innate immunity to viral infection.
+Only recipient of prestigious mid-career (Henslow) and senior (Stanley Elmore) stipendiary research fellowships, awarded in competition across the biological sciences based on track record and research plans.
+Run projects focussed on the genetic and molecular basis of cellular and viral gene expression control.

-- Demonstrated that antiviral protein SAMHD1 perturbs mitochondria, key for future therapeutic interventions (collaboration with Antonella Spinazzola, UCL)
+- Demonstrated that antiviral protein SAMHD1 perturbs mitochondria, key for future therapeutic interventions (collaboration with Antonella Spinazzola, UCL), manuscript in prep

 - Spear-headed a collaboration with Benedikt Kaufer, Freie Universitӓt Berlin, to determine if perturbation of mitochondrial function occurs during human herpesvirus-6 infection.